NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 ### Laying out the IMU

 You need to add some additional bits to the IMU package.
-You built your IMU package with rectangle in `tRestrict`, `bRestrict`, and `vRestrict` to prevent metal in the top and bottom layers, but there is no restrict layer for the internal layers.
+You built your IMU package with rectangle in `tRestrict/RestrictTop`, `bRestrict/RestrictBottom`, and `vRestrict/RestrictVias` to prevent metal in the top and bottom layers, but there is no restrict layer for the internal layers.
 You will need to add a "cutout" to make sure there are the appropriate holes in in your `3V` and `GND` planes.

 To create a cutout, use the polygon tool, and check the 'cutout' box in the properties dialog.